 In 2013 Stephen set up SJM Creative, part of this company included SJM Holiday Camp that provided performance holiday camps over the school holidays.
 They have grown over the years and now run 5 weeks throughout the year.
-In 2017 SJM Perofrmance Academy was established that will be providing theatre lessons for children P1 to S4.
+In 2017 SJM Performance Academy was established that will provide theatre lessons for Primary 1 to Secondary 6 students.
 SJM Creative is now the main production team behind South Morningside Stage Club and bring brand new productions to the Church Hill Theatre each year.

 Stephen believes that the arts should be accessible for everyone: whether as a spectator or participant.
-He has worked hard with his projects over the last 10 years to provide a theatre experience that expands and challenges his groups, as well as giving the audience a great theatrical experience.
-He looks forward to continuing growing and developing the minds of the students he teaches and is even more eager and excited to get started at Edinburgh Acting School, knowing that he can continue to be challenged, while achieving some greatness in 2018.
-He whole heartily thanks Anna Tinline for setting up the company in 1982 and still blames her for getting him on this magical creative rollercoaster career he has had over the last 12 years.
+He has worked hard with his projects over the last 15 years to provide a theatre experience that expands and challenges his groups, as well as giving the audience a great theatrical experience.
+He looks forward to continuing growing and developing the minds of the students he teaches and is even more eager and excited about the future at Edinburgh Acting School, knowing that he can continue to be challenged, while achieving some greatness in the years to come.
+He whole heartily thanks Anna Tinline for setting up the company in 1982 and still blames her for getting him on this magical creative rollercoaster career he has had over the last 16 years.
 To Kirsty O’Sullivan, you’ve handed over a piece of you in EAS, and I promise to keep it safe.
-Always my Cinderella.